 Monitors over 28″ are the most expensive and also range in resolutions from 1080p all the way up to 4K and beyond.

 It’s important to note that the bigger the screen you get, the more detail you lose.
-So, for instance, a game will look a little worse at 1080p on a 27″ screen than it will on a 23″ screen.
+So, for instance, a game will look a little worse on the best 27-inch monitor than it will on the best 23-inch monitor at the same resolution

 Monitor resolution refers to how many pixels there are on your screen.
 The more pixels there are, the more detail and better graphics you can play your games in.